Dance Airplay: Artists with the most accumulated top 10 Dance/Mix Show Airplay songs

 This list features artists who have reached the top ten, even if they didn't reach number one, since the launch of the chart in 2003.
-As of 2025, David Guetta leads with 46 top ten singles.
+As of 2026, David Guetta leads with 49 top ten singles.
 Guetta, in part due to being a producer and DJ/remixer, has the most charted singles that feature guest vocalists that perform on his songs.
-Additionally, Rihanna, who now ranks third and leads among females, also share a top ten song together here, "Who's That Chick?" (number 7 in January 2011).
+Additionally, Rihanna, who now ranks fourth and leads among females, also share two top ten songs together, with "Who's That Chick?", and "Right Now".